nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

 ## Google Vision API Limitations

-The API has some [known and documented limitations](https://cloud.google.com/vision/docs/image-best-practices) you should be aware of.
-For example (as of May 2016):
+The API has some known and documented [best practices](https://cloud.google.com/vision/docs/best-practices) and [limitations](https://cloud.google.com/vision/limits) you should be aware of.
+For example (as of December 2016):

 *   There is limitation to the size of the image you send to the API: "Image files sent to the Google Cloud Vision API should not exceed 4 MB".&nbsp;There also is a limitation when you send a list of images (max.
 8MB).
 This is an important information to handle before requesting data.
 And this is why, if you look at the original chain, it actually takes the &ldquo;Medium&rdquo; conversion, which is a JPEG we can assume is always smaller than 4MB.
 You also should read the limitations in terms of maximum number of images/second, etc.
 *   Not all image formats are handled.
 TIFF for example is not handled.